DEFRA/adp-helm-library/README.md

 A K8s `ConfigMap` object to host non-sensitive container configuration data read from the Azure Application Configuration Service.

-A basic usage of this object template would involve the creation of `templates/azure-config-service-map.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing:
+A basic usage of this object template would involve the creation of `templates/azure-config-service-map.yaml` in the parent Helm chart (e.g. `adp-microservice`) containing:

 ```
 {{- include "adp-helm-library.azure-config-service-map" . -}}